-During your stay at Calvary John James Hospital you will meet some or all of our orthopaedic multi-disciplinary team including nurses, doctors, physiotherapists, pastoral care, social workers, occupational therapists and dietitian.
-You will also meet some of our wardsman, administration personnel, housekeeping and kitchen staff, volunteer patient liaisons and some of our other volunteers during your stay.
-We are all here to make your stay as smooth, comfortable and stress free as we can.
+During your stay at Calvary John James

+Hospital you will meet some or all of

+our orthopaedic multi-disciplinary team

+including nurses, doctors, physiotherapists,

+social workers, occupational therapists

+and dietitian.
+You will also meet some of

+our wardsmen, administration personnel,

+pastoral care team members, housekeeping,

+kitchen and volunteer staff.
+We are all here

+to make your stay as smooth, comfortable

+and stress free as we can.